 SRS Charminar and other investors have agreed to a settlement with IL&FS wherein the settlement amount will be paid in four tranches over five years.
-The last two tranches are not guaranteed by IL&FS and the significant uncertainty of these payments has been considered in the discount rates used of 45% and 50% respectively in contrast to the 10% used for discounting the first two tranches.
+The last two tranches are not guaranteed by IL&FS and the significant uncertainty of these payments has been considered in the discount rates used of 35% and 30% respectively in contrast to the 8% used for discounting the first two tranches.
 Also, all regulatory and court approvals were received and the effective date of the settlement was fixed.

-The carrying amount of the investment is based on discounted expected cash flows and was USD 9.1m (2013: USD 8.9m), which represents its estimated fair value.
+The Group received the first tranche of USD 2.9m in late 2015.
+The carrying amount of the investment is based on discounted expected cash flows and was USD 7.1m (2014: USD 9.1m), which represents its estimated fair value.
 SRS Charminar's only holding is its investment in the investee company (through its wholly owned subsidiaries) and thus its fair value is wholly attributable to the above mentioned investment.
-The fair value is based on discounted cash flow expectations and approximates the 15% share of the original investment in the real estate company as translated to USD.

-Also included in Private equities is the investment in SRS Private Investments, L.P. ("SRS Private") with a carrying amount at reporting date of USD 3.7m (2013: USD 3.6m) which is based on a net asset valuation (NAV).
-SRS Private through a fund has invested in various real estate projects in India as well as in SRS Charminar, and its investment in SRS Charminar as at 31 December 2014 amounts approximately to 17% (2013: 13.1%) of its net assets.
+Also included in Private equities is the investment in SRS Private Investments, L.P. ("SRS Private") with a carrying amount at reporting date of USD 1.7m (2014: USD 3.7m) which is based on a net asset valuation (NAV).
+SRS Private through a fund has invested in various real estate projects in India as well as in SRS Charminar, and its investment in SRS Charminar as at 31 December 2015 amounts approximately to 20% (2014: 17%) of its net assets.